Accelerator: Sales Compensation Plans Explained

 Benefits of Accelerators

 Accelerators offer several benefits, both for salespeople and for the company.
 For salespeople, the primary benefit is the potential for higher earnings.
-By exceeding their sales targets, they can earn a higher rate of commission, which can significantly increase their total earnings.
+By exceeding their sales targets, they can earn a higher rate of commission, which can significantly increase what a sales rep earns through a combination of fixed and performance-based pay.

 For the company, accelerators can help drive higher sales and revenue.
 By providing a strong financial incentive to exceed targets, accelerators can motivate salespeople to sell more.
 This can lead to higher sales and revenue for the company, making accelerators a win-win for both parties.